httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     3. The cookie-attribute-list contains an attribute with an attribute-name of "Path", and the cookie's path is `/`.

-17. If the cookie store contains a cookie with the same name, domain, and path as the newly-created cookie:
+17. If the cookie store contains a cookie with the same name, domain, host-only-flag, and path as the newly-created cookie:

-    1. Let old-cookie be the existing cookie with the same name, domain, and path as the newly-created cookie.
+    1. Let old-cookie be the existing cookie with the same name, domain, host-only-flag, and path as the newly-created cookie.
 (Notice that this algorithm maintains the invariant that there is at most one such cookie.)

     2. If the newly-created cookie was received from a "non-HTTP" API and the old-cookie's http-only-flag is true, abort these steps and ignore the